brunch/brunch-guide/content/en/chapter07-using-brunch-on-legacy-code.md

   * `stylesheets`: everything that ends up being CSS;
   * `templates`: every pre-compiled template (again, templates pre-compile to single functions that take a *presenter*—or *view model*—object as argument and return HTML).
 Most often, the target is the same as the core JS target.

 Each of these keys can range from super-simple to quite advanced.
 If the value is a single `String`, it's a unique file all concatenations for that scope merge into.
-If it's an object, keys are the target files, and values define the sources for a specifi target.
+If it's an object, keys are the target files, and values define the sources for a specific target.
 These values are *[anymatch sets](https://github.com/es128/anymatch#anymatch-)*, which means they can be:

   * A simple **`String`**, which will have to match the exact file path that Brunch sees (more on that in a bit);
   * A **regular expression** that will have to match the file path; very useful for path prefixes, such as `/^app\//` or `/^vendor\//`;